Th-Underscore/server-control-manager/README.md

     *   Add a "Restore Backup" feature in the UI
     *   Implement scheduled tasks (e.g., daily restarts, timed commands)
     *   Add API endpoints for programmatic control (e.g., webhooks)
-*   Add resource monitoring (CPU/RAM) for each server process
 *   Add a proper logging setup for the control panel application itself (separate from per-server logs)